- Shutter Encoder

 it only works with H.264, H.265, VP8, VP9, AV1, MPEG-1 and MPEG-2 codecs (if the hardware supports them).

-Enables GPU encoding for faster performance, it’s compatible with Nvidia, AMD and Intel GPUs on any OS.
+Enables GPU encoding for faster performance, compatible with Nvidia, AMD and Intel GPUs on any OS.

 This option is disabled by default because CPU has a better quality encoding than GPU.